nroldanf/docker/1_basic_commands/docker_basic.md

 ## **docker stop**

-Stops a container.
+Stops a running container through SIGTERM.
 It's necesary to pass the docker container name or id.

 ## **docker rm**